 The Volta a Catalunya opens on a route leading from Calella to Calella, as it does since 2012.
 Yet, the course is never the same.
 Sometimes a chance for sprinters, the next time an attacker snatches both stage win and leaders jersey.
-Michael Albasini, Gianni Meersman, Luka Mezgec, Maciej Paterski and Nacer Bouhanni, they all took the win in the sea side resort north of Barcelona.
+In 2017, the route takes in six climbs.

 Stage 2 is played out in the comarca Pla de l’Estany.
 The 41.3 kilometres team time trial leaves from Banyoles to finish there as well.
-Mark Cavendish (2010) and Gianni Meersman (2013) sprinted to victory in the industrial centre just north of Girona.
-The route of the 2017 Volta a Catalunya takes in the first team time trial since 2005.
+It’s the first TTT in the Volta a Catalunya since 2005.

-Stage 4 leaves from Llívia to Igualada before stage 5 is sure to detonate the fireworks.
+Stage 4 travels on fairly flat roads to Igualada before stage 5 is sure to detonate the fireworks.
 Although the course leads through the delta of the Ebro River the finale brings a tough climb to the table.
-The finish is at Els Ports, a peak in the mountain range Los Puertos de Tortosa-Beseit.
-The 10 kilometres closing climb at 9.7% is marked by steepest ramps of 15%.
+The finish is at Lo Port, a peak in the mountain range Los Puertos de Tortosa-Beseit.
+The 8.4 kilometres closing climb at 9% is marked by steepest ramps of 20%.
 The last victor on these slopes was Luis Herrera in 1991.

-The closing stage of the Volta a Catalunya is on familiar grounds.
+The closing stage of the Volta a Catalunya is played out on familiar ground.
 Finishing in Barcelona, the course takes in a closing circuit that circles around Alto de Montjuic, the famous 2 kilometres climb at 5.7% in the Catalan capital.
 The steepest sector of 8% is right below the top.
-Just like in recent editions, the finish line is at the end of a 3.9 kilometres drop.

-Volta a Catalunya 2017: Height profiles, and more
+Volta a Catalunya 2017: Route maps, height profiles, and more

 Click on the images to zoom.